wobo-gavin/repo0312/README.md

 ```

 Next you will need to make sure PHPUnit is configured, Composer is installed, and you have installed /* Replaced /* Replaced /* Replaced Guzzle */ */ */'s
 testing dependencies.
-This can be acheived very simply by using the `test-init` Phing task.
-After running
-this task, simply run PHPUnit.
+This can be achieved using the `test-init` Phing task.
+After running this task, run `phpunit`.

 ```
 phing test-init